geveh/IceDamFailures/README.md

-# IceDamFailures
+# Ice-Dam Failures

-This repository contains scripts to analyse trends in the magnitude, timing, and source elevation of ice-dam failures on regional and local scale.
+This repository contains XXX scripts to analyse trends in the magnitude, timing, and source elevation of ice-dam failures on regional and local (i.e. lake-level) scale.
-We split our statistical analysis into four chunks.

-1) We
-1) We analyse trends in median and extreme flood discharges and volumes

-one that preprocesses a raw data table of reported GLOFs ([preprocessing.R](#preprocessingr)), and a second one ([assessing_bias.R](#assessing_biasr)) that
-- estimates temporal and regional trends in reported GLOFs;
-- estimates GLOF trends from the predictors 'annual air temperatures' and 'research activity'; and
-- hind- and forecasts annual GLOF counts, based on these two predictors.
+- 01_lake_area_volume.R
+- 02_quantile_regression.R
+- 03_local_trends_in_V0_and_Qp.R
+- 04_trends_in_doy.R
+- XXX.R
+- XXX.R
+- 07_magnitudes_vs_elev_change.R

 The codes are written in the statistical programming language **R** (https://www.r-project.org/), Version 4.0.0, and called within the Graphical User Interface **RStudio** (https://rstudio.com) under a Microsoft Windows 10 operating system.
-To successfully run the codes, please install both **R and RStudio** on your machine.
+Please install both **R and RStudio** on your machine to successfully run the codes and produce figures and R data objects.

 The R codes also depend on a number of packages, listed at the beginning of both scripts.
-Please install those before running the codes.
+Please install those packages before running the codes.
 The comments within the scripts provide further details on model dependencies and usage of functions.

+Each script will call one or more input data object(s), which will be made available via Zenodo soon.
+Please put all Input files into the same folder.
+The Zenodo folder also contains the results of each script, which you can use to compare with the results of your own analysis.

 ## Scripts

-### preprocessing.R
+### 01_lake_area_volume.R

-Preparation script to obtain annual statistics of
+Script to predict glacier lake volume from glacier lake area, aka the volume-area relationship

 - GLOF counts by dam type;
 - glaciological research activity;